About Light By Dawn Studios

 Since then, my subject matter has expanded to include editorial, commercial and portrait photography work for area newspapers/magazines, non-profits, local businesses and individuals.
 My portfolio comprises a wide variety of differing types photography including but not limited to portraits, still-life, editorial, fine art, and landscapes.
 I shoot what I see, whether it be that special cast of light on a leaf or capturing someone’s unique moment in time.
 I love to play with my camera just to see what may develop but am always on point with defining the moment when tasked with an assignment.

 I am very excited to see school portrait photography fully integrated into my business portfolio as I continue headstrong in pursuit of my life-long dream of being a photographer…when I grow up.

-About My Studio
+About Our Studio

-Full-service, creative photography studio willing to go the extra mile to serve each of our clients needs individually.
+We are a full-service, creative photography studio willing to go the extra mile to serve each of our clients needs individually.
 As Creative Studio Director and Lead Photographer, Dawn can take your project from a rough idea to a finished product, tailored to suit your individual needs.
 Whether you are a business looking to add to your marketing portfolio, a magazine or media looking for essential editorial additions or you are an individual looking for maternity, children, engagement, family portraits and more we can help you achieve inspired results.